Autonomous Quantum Devices: When Are They Realizable without Additional Thermodynamic Costs?: Results

 \subsection{Autonomous control for Catalytic Thermal Operations}

 In order to circumvent the dilemma explained at the end of the previous section, we now examine how well the energy preserving unitary of t-CTOs can be implemented when one restricts to attempting to implement t-CTOs which can be implemented with finite baths.
-We will also assume we know a lot more about the Hamiltonian which implements the t-CTO by specialising to a particular family of time independent Hamiltonians.
+We will also allow for some uncertainty in our knowledge | or ability to prepare | the time independent Hamiltonian which implements the transition.
 Specifically we consider

 where